 The ability to answer this question may actually set you apart from other applicants.
 It is one of the questions that candidates most often are unprepared for.

-You never want to walk into an interview without first having researched the company to your fullest ability.
-Look and read every page of their website.
-Find out if they have a parent company, or even subsidiary companies.
+Find out if they have a parent company or even subsidiary companies.
 Look at their social media posts.
 If you know anyone who works there, reach out and get their inside opinion.
 Do a Google search.

 Now you can talk to leadership changes, product launches, growth of the business in a new sector, or even the charitable events they participate in.
 Research is King.

-It may sound like common sense but choose a difficult situation that had a happy outcome – preferably one you were responsible for.
 Think of a conflict between members on a project where you mediated and found a solution.
 Or a time when you and your boss disagreed on approaching a difficult client, you worked together to find the best solution, and the client benefited from your collaboration.

-Whatever situation you choose to discuss, highlight your positive traits like leadership, team work, or conflict resolution.
-Don’t make disparaging remarks about anyone else involved in the situation, it only makes you look childish.
+Whatever situation you choose to discuss, highlight your positive traits like leadership, teamwork, or conflict resolution.
+Don’t make disparaging remarks about anyone else involved in the situation.
+It only makes you look childish.

 5. What are your biggest strengths?